-Abaqus - CAE file Abaque examples are typically accompanied by a model database.
+Abaqus examples are typically accompanied by a model database.
 The link to such a database (extension ".cae") is provided in the margin.
-The web browser should open such data bases with Abaque.
+The web browser should open such data bases with Abaqus.

-Abaqus - CAE file - tutorial Oftentimes the Abaque example comes with a tutorial.
+- CAE file - tutorial - Oftentimes the Abaqus example comes with a tutorial.
 The tutorial is a PDF file which shows the process step-by-step.
 The web browser would typically open the PDF file when you click the link.

-Abaqus - CAE file - INP file
+- CAE file

+- INP file

 - tutorial